jamesawo/java-spring-boot-projects/README.md

 # Java Spring Boot Projects

-Welcome to my Java Spring Boot Projects repository!
-This collection of projects aims to showcase some of my Spring project and experience in Spring and Spring Boot framework.
+Hello and welcome to my Java Spring Boot Projects repository!
+This is a compilation of various projects that I have developed to demonstrate my skills and experience with the Spring and Spring Boot frameworks.

 ## What is Spring?